mattdev95/MusicOrganiser/README.md

 Target audience
 The main audience is between 16 to 50, as this is relative to if the person can use the website or not.
 However, this should not be an issue, as the website should be designed for all and should not need instructions to use.

-# Note: This document below was copied from a Word document.
+# Note: This document below was copied from a Word document table.

 Product backlog (all user stories)